mono/website/docs/gui/winforms/getting-started-guide.md

 If you save this code as hello.cs, you would compile it like this:

-    mcs -pkg:dotnet hello.cs
+    mcs hello.cs -pkg:dotnet

-Using mcs to compile produces a .Net 1.1 assembly.
-To create a .Net 2.0 assembly, use gmcs:

-    gmcs -pkg:dotnet hello.cs

-Either compiler will create "hello.exe", which you can run using:
+The compiler will create "hello.exe", which you can run using:

     mono hello.exe

+NOTE: on Mac OS X you’ll have to wait around a minute the very first time you run this command.

 [![Helloworld.png](/archived/images/f/f5/Helloworld.png)](/archived/images/f/f5/Helloworld.png)

 Results running on openSUSE 10.2

-And this will be the results.